wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The above method sets the state of the `Flutter` app to `SdkState.WAIT` and waits for the response from the `Client SDK`, which can be either error or success.
 Both UI states are already supported in the `Flutter` application (`_updateView` method).

-We have handled ending the call by pressing `END CALL` button in the `Flutter` application UI, however, the call can also end outside of the `Flutter` app e.g. the call will be rejected or answered and later ended by the callee (on the real phone).
+We have handled ending the call by pressing the `END CALL` button in the `Flutter` application UI, however, the call can also end outside of the `Flutter` app e.g. the call will be rejected or answered and later ended by the callee (on the real phone).

-To support these cases we have to add `NexmoCallEventListener` listener to the call instance and listen for call-specific events.
+To support these cases we have to add the `NexmoCallEventListener` listener to the call instance and listen for call-specific events.

 In the `AppDelegares.swift` file add `NXMCallDelegate`: